bitextor/bitextor/docs/README.md

 * `bitextor`: Directory where Bitextor is installed (the repository or tarball downloaded and compiled)
 * `permanentDir` and `transientDir`: Folders used during processing: `permanentDir` will contain the results of crawling, i.e. the parallel corpus built and the WARC files obtained through crawling; `transientDir` will contain the rest of files generated during processing
 * `lang1` and `lang2`: Languages for which parallel data is crawled; note that if MT is used in the pipeline (either for alignment or evaluation) the translation direction used will be lang1 -> lang2
 * `LANG1Tokenizer` and `LANG2Tokenizer`: scripts for word-tokenization both for `lang1` and `lang2`.
 These scripts must read from the standard input and write to the standard output.
-If no tokenizer is set the one provided by the [Moses](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/ems/support/split-sentences.perl) toolkit is used.
+The [Moses](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer/tokenizer.perl) tokenizer is included in this repository and can be used like in the example above
 * `LANG1SentenceSplitter` and `LANG2SentenceSplitter`: scripts for sentence splitting both for `lang1` and `lang2`.
 Again the scripts must read from the standard input and write to the standard output.
-If no sentence splitter is set the one provided by the [Moses](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer/tokenizer.perl) toolkit is used.
+The [Moses](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/ems/support/split-sentences.perl) sentence splitter is included in this repository and can be used like in the example above

 There are some additional options that are rather basic but not mandatory as they take default values if they are not defined